Kava: benefits, dosage, contraindications

 Pyrone constituents may pass into breast milk, posing a risk to the infant.

-Kava can worsen liver diseases, even in the short term.
-Patients with active hepatitis or liver disorders should avoid consumption.
+Kava can worsen liver disease, even in the short term.
+Patients with active hepatitis or liver disorders should avoid consuming it.